Spira: Exploiting Voxel Data Structural Properties for Efficient Sparse Convolution in Point Cloud Networks: Background

+This geometric property \camera{has the following important implication} for submanifold layers, which constitute over 70\% of layers in state-of-the-art point cloud networks, where output coordinates are identical to input coordinates. \emph{In submanifold convolution, kernel map columns for weight offsets with smaller L1 norms consistently exhibit higher density than those with larger L1 norms, reflecting the geometric continuity of object surfaces captured by voxel data. }

-\SysName is the first voxel-property-aware \SpConv engine that integrates fast mapping search, reduces coordinate access costs, improves parallelism in voxel indexing, and supports flexible hybrid dataflow processing. \SysName has four key ideas: \textbf{1.
-One-Shot Z-Delta Search Mapping.} We design a one-shot search algorithm that builds the kernel map with \emph{no} pre-processing phase.
-By intelligently partitioning weight offsets into $K^2$ groups of $K$ offsets each, we perform only one binary search per group to resolve the first query, then we use fast localized search to resolve the remaining $K-1$ queries of that group.
-This approach significantly reduces memory accesses and computational cost. \textbf{2.
-Packed-Native Voxel Indexing.} Leveraging the bounded property, we pack three coordinate values into a single (32-bit or 64-bit) integer, and propose packed-native voxel indexing that \emph{directly} processes packed data, completely eliminating unpacking/repacking and reducing data access costs. \textbf{3.
-Adaptive Hybrid-Dataflow Feature Computation.} We exploit the L1-norm density property in feature computation and propose a flexible hybrid dataflow scheme where different weight offsets in kernel map can be processed with either output- or weight-stationary way.
+We comprehensively examine \emph{hundreds} of voxel point clouds from publicly available indoor and outdoor datasets and observe that in submanifold layers, kernel map columns for weight offsets with small L1-norms consistently exhibit higher density than columns for larger L1-norms.
+This occurs because \camera{the weight offsets are associated with coordinate displacements, and voxel coordinates belonging to the same object surface tend to differ by small L1-norm displacements, while coordinates differing by larger L1-norms typically correspond to empty space.} In a \SpConv layer with input stride $s_p$, the L1-norm of weight offsets takes values from $0$ up to L1NormMax $=\frac{3(K-1)}{2} \times s_p$, in steps of $s_p$. \autoref{fig:motivation-lnorm-prop}b shows the average density of kernel map columns for weight offsets grouped by L1 norm (0 to 6) across three datasets in a layer with \camera{kernel size} $K -$1 queries of that group.
+This approach significantly reduces memory accesses and computational cost. \\ \textbf{2.
+Packed-Native Voxel Indexing.} Leveraging the bounded property, we pack three coordinate values into a single (32-bit or 64-bit) integer, and propose packed-native voxel indexing that \emph{directly} processes packed data, completely eliminating unpacking/repacking and reducing data access costs. \\ \textbf{3.
+Adaptive Hybrid-Dataflow Feature Computation.} We exploit the \camera{neighboring} property in feature computation and propose a flexible hybrid dataflow scheme where different weight offsets in kernel map can be processed with either output- or weight-stationary way.
 This approach spans the full dataflow range, from single-dataflow executions to flexible hybrid combinations.
-This way we find the optimal trade-off between unnecessary computations and expensive atomic operations for each layer's specific configuration. \textbf{4.
+In this way, we find the optimal trade-off between unnecessary computations and expensive atomic operations for each layer's specific configuration. \\ \textbf{4.
 Network-Wide Voxel Indexing.} Via detailed network analysis, we find voxel indexing kernels have \emph{no} dependencies, thus we execute them concurrently at the network start across multiple GPU SMs to improve execution parallelism.